ghstkillrD/Grocery-Pals/README.md

 6. CS/2019/017 - Mahawaththa P.R.
 7. CS/2019/055 - Kavindu W.L.P.D.

-# Proposed Features of the Application
+# Features of the Application

 • The Application starts with a nice-looking splash form which leads to a login form.